 If you have a dentist you like, we can find you an affordable plan.
 Going to an in-network dentist saves you a considerable amount of money.
 We recommend this where needed.
 In fact, going to an in-network dentist is really the only way traditional dental insurance makes sense.
 As a senior, you are likely on a fixed income.
 It is important that seniors select the dental insurance that meets their needs and budget.

 An independent agency, like My Family Life Insurance, can help seniors find the right dental insurance plan.
 We aren’t beholden to one or two carriers.
-We represent you and your best interests.
+As always, we represent you and your best interests.

 What if your dentist does not take insurance or the insurance does not matter?
 There are a couple of plans we like.
 We describe them below.